 Hong Kongese Consumers

-There are 7.4 million consumers in Hong Kong.
-Of this total population by mid-2019, 11.8% are Millennials or belong to the 20-29 age group, while 25.3% are Silver consumers aged 60 and older.
+There are 7.47 million consumers in Hong Kong.
+Of this total population by mid-2020, 11.5% are Millennials or belong to the 20-29 age group, while 26.2% are Silver consumers aged 60 and older.
 Nielsen research suggests that marketing opportunities in Hong Kong lie in these two groups as they appear to be the most active among local consumers.
 To properly market to these specific demographics, brands would need to identify which products and services are most popular among their members.
 Here is a look into some Hong Kongese consumer habits to help determine where their priorities lie:

-According to Nielsen, 26% of Hong Kongese eat outside of their homes at least once a day.
+According to Nielsen, before 2020’s global pandemic, Hong Kongese ate outside of their homes at least 3.70 times per week.
 This figure is the highest in the world and 2.6 times higher than the Asian average.
 Hong Kongese are also health-conscious when it comes to their food consumption.
 8 out of 10 consumers between the ages of 50 and 64 cite health and fitness as key priorities in their lifestyle.
 These consumers purchase more organic breakfast cereal products, sugar-free juices, and nutritional supplements.
 This behavior suggests that food businesses, especially those that promote healthy diets, could potentially have opportunities to flourish in Hong Kong.

-Nielsen also reported that Hong Kong consumers spend 24 hours of weekly Internet usage.
-At least once a day, there are 5 in 10 consumers who watch video-on-demand (VOD) programming.
+We Are Social and Hootsuite reported that Hong Kong consumers spend more than 40 hours of weekly Internet usage.
+At least 27% of internet users watch video-on-demand (VOD) programming.
 The South China Morning Post previously reported that US-based Netflix, mainland China’s LeEco, TVB’s MY Super TV, and PCCW’s ViuTV are among the major VOD providers in Hong Kong as of 2017.
-Upon consideration of these statistics, brands could potentially reach 50% of the Hong Kongese consumer market through product placement in video streaming platforms.
+Upon consideration of these statistics, brands could potentially reach 27% of the Hong Kongese consumer market through product placement on video streaming platforms.

-Nielsen data states that one out of three Hong Kong consumers shop online weekly.
+We Are Social and Hootsuite data states that 7 out of 10 Hong Kong consumers shop online.
 It is especially apparent among Millennials between the ages of 20 and 29.
-In 2016, consumers between the ages of 30 and 49 spent over HK$11,200 online.
-Relatedly, around 40% of consumers tend to shop on cross-border websites.
+Due to the COVID-19 pandemic, e-commerce spending rose by 13.4% in 2020.
+Relatedly, around 36% of Hong Kongese had practiced purchasing groceries online to avoid huge crowds and observe social distancing.
 This statistic may be owed to the fact that Hong Kongese consumers prefer global brands; a study has shown that only 7% of locals are inclined to purchase homegrown brands.

 Additionally, credit cards are widely accessible to Hong Kong consumers.
-According to the official press release of the Hong Kong Monetary authority, 19.49 million credit cards were in circulation by the end of the first quarter of 2019, with a total number of 191.62 million transactions.
+According to the official press release of the Hong Kong Monetary authority, 19.52 million credit cards were in circulation by the end of the second quarter of 2020, with a total number of 203.71 million transactions.
 As the number of credit cards reaches over 250% of the total population of Hong Kong, it is apparent that the country has an active consumer market.

 Marketing in Hong Kong